 Additionally, the bill specifies that individuals cannot proceed with the initiation, expansion, replacement, relocation, or acquisition of the specified imaging services without first receiving this written acknowledgment from the department.
-The bill also defines key terms, including "facility fee" and "outpatient imaging center," clarifying that the latter refers to facilities not owned or operated by hospitals and that do not impose a facility fee.
+The bill also defines key terms, including "facility fee," which refers to costs associated with the operation of the facility rather than the services provided, and "outpatient imaging center," which is defined as a facility that does not operate under a hospital's ownership and does not impose a facility fee.

 Statutes affected: Senate Introduced Bill: 333.1101, 333.25211